On the complexity of unique quantum witnesses and quantum approximate counting: Introduction

-\paragraph{Unique Verification.} As mentioned earlier, we prove \Cref{thm:informalthmETH} by designing a quantum expander-like test \cite{Aharonov_AHL+2014_LocalTestsGlobal} for a given low-energy subspace that satisfies ETH.
-This state is a highly entangled state on two copies of the local Hamiltonian system, and is localized in a low-energy window where the ETH is assumed to hold.
-The verification protocol uses the operators $A_1, \ldots, A_m$ to introduce approximate unitaries in the subspace.
-More concretely, we perform a projector $\{\Pi, I-\Pi\}$ on the subspace satisfying ETH using quantum phase estimation.
-We apply unitaries of the form $e^{\mathrm{i}\varepsilon A_i}\otimes e^{-\mathrm{i}\varepsilon A_i}$ for sufficiently small $\varepsilon>0$ in the energy window and then apply the projection $\{\Pi, I-\Pi\}$ again.
-We then use the ETH hypothesis to show that the resulting approximate unitaries in the energy window form a quantum expander.
-We point out here that we also need a mild assumption on the density of states (see \Cref{as:smooth}).
-We highlight that \cite{Chen_CB2023_FastThermalizationEigenstate} also used quantum expander behavior in a quantum Gibbs sampler; but our protocol is simpler since its goal is verification instead of preparing a Gibbs state.
+More concretely, given a purported low-energy state, we first use quantum phase estimation to perform a projector $\{\Pi, I-\Pi\}$ on the eigensubspace corresponding the energy window satisfying ETH.
+We then would like to apply a set of ``expanding unitaries'' within this subspace.
+An idea is to simply use the observables $A_i$ to generate unitaries of the form $e^{\mathrm{i}A_i}$ on each copy of the system.
+However, doing so will uncontrollably bring the system outside of the relevant subspace.
+We take ideas from the quantum Zeno effect and instead apply unitaries of the form $e^{\mathrm{i}\varepsilon A_i}\otimes e^{-\mathrm{i}\varepsilon A_i}$ for sufficiently small $\varepsilon>0$.
+Finally, we apply the projector $\{\Pi, I-\Pi\}$ again.
+To analyze this protocol, we formulate a computational interpretation of ETH in~\Cref{hypo:cETH} that is inspired by the pseudorandomness literature, which could be of independent interests.
+We then use the computational ETH to show that the resulting approximate unitaries in the energy window form an approximate quantum expander.
+One difference from standard quantum expanders is that the unique state we can verify is not necessarily the maximally entangled state; all we know is that it is a gapped stationary state guaranteed by the Perron-Frobenius theorem.
+We point out here that we also need a mild assumption on the Hamiltonian density of states (see \Cref{as:smooth}).
+Additionally, we highlight that \cite{Chen_CB2023_FastThermalizationEigenstate} also used quantum expander behaviors and other assumptions in a quantum Gibbs sampler, but our protocol is simpler since its goal is low-energy state verification instead of Gibbs state preparation.

-It may appear surprising that (variant of) the EPR testing protocol appears in the above computational protocol, while it was originally introduced in the communication setting \cite{Aharonov_AHL+2014_LocalTestsGlobal}.
-This is an example of communication vs computation correspondence: creating the state to be tested is computationally hard, in analogy with the fact that creating a maximally entangled state requires communication.
+It may appear surprising that a (variant of) the EPR testing protocol appears in the above computational protocol, while it was originally introduced in the communication setting \cite{Aharonov_AHL+2014_LocalTestsGlobal}.
+This is an example of the communication vs computation correspondence: creating the state to be tested is computationally hard while testing it can be easy, in analogy with the fact that creating a maximally entangled state requires large communication but testing it does not.